 Tried and tasted: best recipe boxes and fresh food deliveries

-Order online and have fresh meat and vegetables delivered to your door
+Order online and have fresh meat, fish and vegetables delivered to your door

 The benefit of home-delivered recipe boxes such as Mindful Chef is obvious for time-poor families or working people who want to make dinner from scratch but just don’t have the mental energy to dream up a new meal every night.
 They are also a godsend for those who don’t have much experience in the kitchen.

 But for people who think of themselves as fairly imaginative chefs, the whole thing can seem a bit mysterious.
 Why would you want pre-portioned ingredients when you could buy more from the supermarket for less?
 Why would you pay to have a sachet of oregano sent to you when you could buy a whole jar in the supermarket?
 Only through having tried out Mindful Chef does the benefit become obvious.
 Namely that even if you are a confident cook, recipe boxes such as these can push you outside your comfort zone and get you to try something new.

 Such was the case with the excellent Mexican-style bavette steak with avocado salsa we ordered.
 Not a complex thing to cook, but unfamiliar and delicious.
 Similarly, the harissa-roasted aubergine with garlic and chilli chicken was lovely and not a recipe we had tried before.

 Eagle-eyed readers might spot something about these recipes - the near total absence of carbs.
 This is the main USP of Mindful Chef recipes, which all aim to help you reduce your intake of sugar and refined carbs.
 The result is healthy, veg-filled food that is still incredibly tasty.
 Plus each box will help expand your culinary horizons no matter how experienced a chef you are.
 A genuine double win.